Skip to main content

 A fairway wood is a lower-lofted, larger-headed club (commonly a 3-, 5-, or 7-wood) designed to be hit off the turf as well as a tee, covering long-distance shots between the driver and hybrids or long irons.

-Fairway wood selection has shifted over the past decade as hybrids have taken over some of the traditional long-iron replacement role; a common modern bag configuration carries one or two fairway woods (often a 3-wood and a 5- or 7-wood) alongside hybrids rather than a full traditional set of 2- through 5-woods, reflecting the general trend toward more forgiving, easier-to-launch clubs across the entire long-game category.
+Fairway wood selection has shifted over the past decade as hybrids have taken over some of the traditional long-iron replacement role.
+A common modern bag configuration carries one or two fairway woods (often a 3-wood and a 5- or 7-wood) alongside hybrids rather than a full traditional set of 2- through 5-woods, reflecting the general trend toward more forgiving, easier-to-launch clubs across the entire long-game category.

 A player struggling to find the fairway with their driver off a tight tee box switches to a 3-wood for more accuracy, accepting a shorter distance for a much higher rate of solid contact.